Cazalys Stadium

 Cazalys Stadium is a sports stadium in Cairns, Queensland, Australia.
 It is situated in the suburb of Westcourt.
 The stadium is named after the social club which abuts the oval, Cazalys, which itself was named after Australian rules footballer Roy Cazaly.

-With a capacity of approximately 13,500 people, Cazalys Stadium is the largest oval stadium in Cairns and features a main grandstand relocated from the Brisbane Cricket Ground in the late 1990s.
+With a capacity of approximately 13,500 people, Cazalys Stadium is the largest oval stadium in Cairns.
+It features a main grandstand relocated from the Brisbane Cricket Ground in the late 1990s.
 It is used by the Queensland Cricket Association, Queensland Rugby League, and AFL Cairns.
-The stadium has hosted matches in the Australian Football League, National Rugby League, and A-League, as well as Test and One Day International cricket.
+The stadium has hosted matches in the Australian Football League (AFL), National Rugby League (NRL), and A-League, as well as Test and One Day International cricket.
+It is the third largest oval venue in Queensland which has hosted both professional AFL and cricket matches.

 History

-In 1957 the Australian National Football Council, through Bruce Andrew, purchased land in Cairns for the first dedicated field in regional Queensland, which became Australian Football Park.
-The Cairns Australian Football League, led by Kevin Crathern (then president of the CAFL), helped clear the land of trees, filled in the dense bushland, and turned the land into a suitable playing field.
+In 1957 the Australian National Football Council, through Bruce Andrew, purchased land in Cairns for the first dedicated field in regional Queensland, which became Australian Football Park.The Cairns Australian Football League, led by Kevin Crathern (then president of the CAFL), helped clear the land of trees, filled in the dense bushland, and turned the land into a suitable playing field.
 In 1984 the CAFL began negotiations with the ANFC in a bid to purchase the freehold of Australian Football Park.
 The bid would prove successful, and the CAFL made the final payment on the ground in 1994.
 From 1997 to 1998, $2.4 million was spent upgrading the stadium, which included acquiring the western grandstand from the Gabba and the installation of four light towers.
 In 1999, the CAFL purchased the adjacent 51st Battalion barracks housing property, which later became the headquarters for AFL Cairns, and renamed the ground to Cazalys Stadium after the adjoining social club.
 In 2008, $3 million was spent upgrading the stadium including lighting to AFL television standards, new entrance gates on Till Street, increasing the size of player dressing rooms, providing adequate first aid and medical facilities and improved coaching facilities.
 In 2011, a $15 million stadium redevelopment was completed, which included new grandstand and players facilities, media box and upgraded lighting.